Crypto Portfolio PnL Calculation: Proceeds, Basis, Fees, and the Realized Line (2026)

 An exchange PnL display is an indicative performance figure, not the tax figure, because it typically:

-- covers one venue only — ignores other wallets/exchanges;
+- covers one venue only and ignores your other wallets and exchanges;

-- uses a simple running/average method, not your jurisdiction's mandated one;
+- uses a simple running or average method, not your jurisdiction's mandated one;

 - may misclassify self-transfers as disposals (see internal transfer vs disposal);